Pope Urban IV: Pontificate

-He instituted the festival of Corpus Christi ("the Body of Christ") on 11 August 1264, with the publication of the papal bull Transiturus.
+He instituted the feast of Corpus Christi ("the Body of Christ") on 11 August 1264, with the publication of the papal bull Transiturus.
 Urban asked Thomas Aquinas, the Dominican theologian, to write the texts for the Mass and Office of the feast.
 This included such famous hymns as the Pange lingua, Tantum ergo, and Panis angelicus.

 Urban became involved in the affairs of Denmark.
-Jakob Erlandsen, Archbishop of Lund, wanted to make the Danish Church independent of the Royal power – which put him in direct confrontation with the Dowager Queen Margaret Sambiria, acting as regent for her son, King Eric V of Denmark.
-The Queen imprisoned the Archbishop, who responded by issuing an interdict.
+Jakob Erlandsen, Archbishop of Lund, wanted to make the Danish Church independent of royal power, which put him at odds with King Christopher I; this eventually lead to the king's imprisonment of the archbishop, and the archbishop's issuance of an interdict in response.
 Both sides sought the Pope's support.
-The Pope agreed to several requests from the Queen.
-He issued a dispensation to alter the terms of the Danish succession to allow women to inherit the Danish throne.
-However, the main reasons of the conflict remained unsolved by Urban's death, with the case continuing at the papal court in Rome.
-The exiled Archbishop Erlandsen come personally to Italy seeking a solution.
+Upon the king's death, the Dowager Queen Margaret Sambiria—acting as regent for her son, King Eric V of Denmark—released Erlandsen, after the Pope agreed to issue a dispensation to alter the terms of Danish succession such that women would be allowed to inherit the throne.
+However, the main reasons for the conflict remained unsolved by Urban's death, with the exiled Archbishop Erlandsen come personally to Italy seeking a solution, and the case continuing at the papal court in Rome.

 However, the convoluted affairs of Denmark were a minor concern to the Pope.
 His attention was focussed on Italian affairs.
 During the previous pontificate, the long confrontation between the pope and the late Hohenstaufen German Emperor Frederick II had fed clashes between cities dominated by pro-Imperial Ghibellines and those dominated by pro-papal Guelf factions.
 Frederick II's heir Manfred was absorbed in these confrontations.

 Urban's military captain was the condottiere Azzo d'Este, who led a loose league of cities including Mantua and Ferrara.
 The Hohenstaufen in Sicily had claims over the cities of Lombardy.
 To counter the influence of Manfred, Urban supported Charles of Anjou in seizing the Kingdom of Sicily, because he was amenable to papal control.
 Charles was Count of Provence due to marriage and was very powerful.

 Urban negotiated with Manfred over two years to seek his support to regain Constantinople in exchange for the papal recognition of his Kingdom.
 At the same time, the pope promised ships and men to Charles through a crusading tithe.
 In exchange, Charles's promised not to lay claims on Imperial lands in northern Italy, nor in the Papal States.
-Charles also promised to restore the annual census or feudal tribute due the Pope as overlord, some 10,000 ounces of gold being agreed upon, while the Pope would work to block Conradin's election to King of the Germans.
+Charles also promised to restore the annual census or feudal tribute due to the Pope as overlord, some 10,000 ounces of gold being agreed upon, while the Pope would work to block Conradin's election to King of the Germans.

 Urban IV died in Perugia on 2 October 1264, before Charles' arrival in Italy.
 His successor, Pope Clement IV, provided continuity to his agreements.